 Impact of Family History on Longevity

-Family history is an important consideration when predicting one’s lifespan.
+Family history is a consideration when predicting one’s lifespan.
 People with parents or siblings who live to old age are more likely to live longer than those without such a family history (Newman et al., 2010).
 Studies have shown that the children of long-lived parents have a 20-30% lower mortality rate than those without long-lived parents (Seshadri and Wolf, 2007).
 Moreover, siblings of centenarians have a 2-3 fold higher chance of living to 90 years or older than the general population (Perls et al., 2002).
 These findings suggest that longevity runs in families and that familial factors contribute to lifespan.

 Family History, Genetics, and Healthspan: Impacts on Cancer, Alzheimer’s and Other Diseases of Aging

 Healthspan refers to the length of time an individual lives in good health, free from diseases and disabilities of aging.
-Genetics and family history play a role in determining healthspan.
+Genetics and family history play a role, albeit limited, in determining healthspan.
 Studies have shown that individuals with a family history of diseases of aging, such as cancer, cardiovascular disease, and Alzheimer’s disease, are at higher risk of developing these conditions (Kuchenbaecker et al., 2017).
 For example, a family history of breast cancer increases a woman’s risk of developing the disease by 2-4 fold (Mavaddat et al., 2019).